Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 Eliminate Bed Bugs on the Mattress – If you decide to use a chemical spray on your mattress, make sure you read the label.
-Most EPA registered pesticides are not labeled for mattresses at all.
+Most EPA-registered pesticides are not labeled for mattresses at all.
 Many of the products that the EPA has allowed for mattress bed bug use are labeled for use on tufts and seams of the mattress only.
 They can not be used as a broadcast spray on your mattress.
 There are very few products that allow for a broadcast application to the mattress.
-It is very important that you read the label on any product you plan to use.
+You must read the label on any product you plan to use.
 You can successfully get bed bugs out of your bed by carefully vacuuming, steaming, or freezing (Cryonite treatment) bed bugs rather than applying a pesticide.
-After any treatment to your mattress you should immediately encase it in a bed bug proof mattress encasement.
+After any treatment to your mattress, you should immediately encase it in a bed bug proof mattress encasement.
 By keeping pesticides off your sleeping surface, you limit your exposure to pesticides.

-Dust – In addition to spraying, steaming, and vacuuming the mattress and box spring, you can apply an insecticide dust as well.
-Dusts are great for hard to reach areas and last as long as they are undisturbed.
+Insecticide Dust – In addition to spraying, steaming and vacuuming the mattress and box spring, you can apply insecticide dust as well.
+Dust products are great for hard-to-reach areas and last as long as they are undisturbed.
 There are great products on the market for bed bugs that are simply non-toxic silica dust.
 Silica causes abrasions on bed bugs’ exoskeleton eventually causing them to dehydrate and die.
-Carefully read the label on the silica product you choose, but generally a silica dust can be used to treat the interior joints of the bed frame, the tufts and folds of the mattress, and the interior framework of the box spring.
+Carefully read the label on the silica product you choose, but generally, silica dust can be used to treat the interior joints of the bed frame, the tufts and folds of the mattress, and the interior framework of the box spring.
 Do not treat sleeping or contact surfaces with this dust as it can cause skin and lung irritations.
-Silca based dusts are a vital tool in treating a mattress and boxsprings for bedbugs but they should be reserved for inaccessible areas.
+Silica-based dust is a vital tool in treating a mattress and boxsprings for bedbugs but they should be reserved for inaccessible areas.

 Encasement – Once you treat your mattress for bedbugs and the treatment is dry, we recommend encasing the mattress and box spring.
 A bed bug proof encasement fits tightly around the entire mattress and zips securely.
 Bed bugs can not get out of the mattress to bite you, and additional bed bugs can not get in to infest the bed.
 Once you carefully treat your mattress and box spring for bed bugs and securely encase them, you will not need to treat them again.
 Next, you may make the bed with freshly laundered sheets and blankets that have been dried on the highest dryer heat setting.
 If you chose not to encase the mattress and box spring, you should complete the treatment process every 7-10 days until there are no signs of bed bugs.